 The shared decision-making approach to care recognises that both the healthcare professional and patient bring 2 different but complementary forms of expertise to the process (see table 1).

 Healthcare professional's expertise

 Shared decision making is particularly relevant for what has been described as preference-sensitive decisions (Wennberg et al. 2010).
 These are decisions in which more than 1 valid treatment or care option exists (including the possibility of no treatment) and the choice between options involves the individual person concerned weighing up trade-offs according to their preferences and values.
 Many clinical decisions in healthcare can be described as preference-sensitive (King's Fund 2011).
 In emergency situations, to save life or limb, shared decision making may not be appropriate or even possible, but most clinical decisions are not so urgent.
-A shared-decision making approach to care is particularly, but not only, important when people have several health problems, see the medicines optimisation: key therapeutic topic on multimorbidity and polypharmacy.
+A shared decision-making approach to care is particularly, but not only, important when people have several health problems; see the medicines optimisation: key therapeutic topic on multimorbidity and polypharmacy.
 However, shared decision making is important for all prescribing and medicines optimisation, including deprescribing.

 Shared decision making does not involve simply providing information and then handing decision making entirely to the patient, in a highly consumerist approach.
 Nor are all conceivable options open to the patient – the healthcare professional helps the patient choose from a selected range of options, usually those recommended by NICE guidance.
 This range of options is restricted by any contraindications relevant to the patient's individual clinical circumstances.

-There are 2 main tasks in shared decision making (Elwyn et al. 2012):
+It has been stated that there are 2 main tasks in shared decision making (Elwyn et al. 2012):

 to ensure that individuals are not making decisions in the face of avoidable ignorance